 The tax season is officially underway, with the IRS accepting returns as of January 23.
 Millions of people submit their taxes in hopes of getting a refund, which can be the biggest windfall they receive all year.
 But this year, your IRS tax refund could be delayed, making you wait for weeks to get your money.

 Below, find out what the holdup is and who is affected.

 Both tax credits are a big deal for low or moderate-income families.
 With EITC, families can get as much as $6,269 deposited into their bank accounts.
 And with ACTC, families can get a credit of up to $1,000 per child.
 These credits can help working families pay for necessary expenses, build an emergency fund, or save for the children’s education.

-About 27.5 million people receive EITC benefits each year, and the government credits the program with lifting 9.4 million people out of poverty.
+The government credits these programs with lifting 9.4 million people out of poverty.
 In 2014, about 20 million families claimed the ACTC credit, bringing in a total of $27 billion in refunds.

 However, because the tax credits are so valuable, there have been many cases of fraud.
 The Treasury Department has dubbed both EITC and ACTC programs as high-risk.
 In fact, the IRS estimates that 22 to 26 percent of EITC were issued improperly, costing billions of dollars.

 Because of these issues, new rules were put in place to allow for more processing time and review to rule out fraudulent and incorrect claims.
 The new law could affect as many as 3 million people and delay up to $50 billion in refunds.